nate-johnston/hmjstudiosllc.com/content/FAQ.md

 <br>
 <br>
 <i><b>Do you teach adults?</b></i><br>
-While I would be happy to share music with everyone, my studio is more geared toward children than adults.
+While I primarily teach children, I have begun teaching a few adults.
 <br>
 <br>
 <i><b>Do you travel teach?
 Will you drive to my house?</b></i><br>
 I do not travel to my students since I have an enormous amount of music, games, and materials available in my studio.
 When I see that a particular way of introducing a subject isn't working, I can easily pull out something else to better reach the student.
 Until I start driving an RV and can bring everything with me I am not set up to teach away from my studio.
 <br>
 <br>
 <i><b>Do you teach siblings?</b></i><br>